openstack/openstack-manuals/doc/config-reference/source/tables/nova-DEFAULT.rst

        Possible values:

-        Any positive integer that is less than or equal to the available network size.
+       * Any positive integer that is less than or equal to the available network size.
 Note that if you are creating multiple networks, they must all fit in the available IP address space.
 The default is 256.

        Related options:

+       * ``use_neutron``

-        ``use_neutron``, ``num_networks``
+       * ``num_networks``

        - **Deprecated**